What a Man (song): Other cover versions and uses

 The television show Bill Nye the Science Guy features "Whatta Brain", a parody of this song by En Vogue parody band En Lobe, in the episode "Brain".
 Australian rock band New Waver covered the song in 1994 and released their cover as a cassingle.
-Funny or Die released a version of this song with Bruno Mars singing and acting out various scenes, such as an arm wrestling scene with many men competitors.
+Funny or Die released a version of this song with Bruno Mars singing and acting out various scenes.

-The song is featured in a few episodes of the sitcom Sister, Sister, and also in Brooklyn Nine-Nine.
+The Disney rap album "Mickey Unrapped" features "Whatta Mouse", a parody of the song about Mickey Mouse.
+The song was also distributed at McDonald's locations in the UK in 1999 as part of an enhanced CD EP.

 The original Linda Lyndell version of the song was also covered by German singer Lena Meyer-Landrut as the theme song to the 2011 German film What a Man.
 It is featured on the Platinum edition her second studio album Good News and on the film soundtrack album.
 It was released on 2 September 2011 as CD single and Digital download in Germany, reaching number 21 on the German Singles Chart.
 A music video for the Lena version was released.

-The original "What a Man" was performed in the film The Sapphires and appears on the soundtrack album.
-It was used as Dan Wilson's intro music when he came up to bat for the Seattle Mariners, and Eddie Murray's for the Cleveland Indians.
-The Salt-N-Pepa version appears in a 2016 television commercial for Walmart and Coming 2 America released on March 5, 2021.

 A sub-unit of South Korean girl group I.O.I from Produce 101 sampled the hook of the Salt-N-Pepa version for their song "Whatta Man" which was released on August 9, 2016.